 Are competition kettlebells better?

 Competition kettlebells tend to be slightly more durable because they are created out of steel instead of iron.
 They tend to have a different mass and impart good ballistic properties as a result of the larger center mass.

-This depends on the intensity and what kinds of exercises you plan on doing.
+This depends on the intensity and what kinds of workouts you plan on doing.
 A good workout program may recommend you exercise 3 to 5 times a week to see the results you're looking for.
-You can do 300 kettlebell swings per day or 200 swings in a set for best results.
+You can do 300 swings per day or 200 swings in a set for the best results.

 What are the best kettlebell movements?